Cerebral Folate Deficiency in Autism

 All contents of this resource were created for informational purposes only and are not intended to be a substitute for professional advice, diagnosis, or treatment.
 Always seek the advice of your physician, therapist, or other qualified health providers with any questions or concerns you may have.

 Folate (vitamin B9) is very important to brain development.
 Current research is revealing that many kids with autism have low folate in their brains.
-This is a treatable condition.
+This condition, called Cerebral Folate Deficiency, is treatable.

 Why is Folate Important?

 Folate supports the metabolism of purines and pyrimidines, which are the building blocks of RNA and DNA, and they are needed to make energy properly.

 Cerebral Folate Deficiency (also known as CFD) is a fairly newly identified disorder in which there is low 5-MTHF (5-methyltetrahydrofolate) in the cerebrospinal fluid (CSF) but normal (or even elevated) 5-MTHF in the blood.